NezumiRonin/pgnparser/README.md

 ### Commands
 #### justplay
-Just reads and silently plays games, good for benchmark.
+Just reads and silently plays games, good for testing PGN file and benchmark.
 #### search
 Searchs a pattern in the game position.